-As for other hemp-derived food products, you can try omega-rich raw, cold-pressed hemp seed oil (which is best as a finishing oil) and hemp protein powder (Manitoba Harvest offers a variety of hemp proteins with different ratios of protein and fiber, depending on your goals).
+As for other hemp-derived food products, you can try omega-rich raw, cold-pressed hemp oil (which is best as a finishing oil) and hemp protein powder (Manitoba Harvest offers a variety of hemp products with different ratios of protein and fiber, depending on your goals).

 Tips for Storing & Using Hemp Seeds

 Below are the basics of storing hemp seeds and adding them to your daily diet.